You have planned your trip to Walt Disney World and what theme parks to visit but now, what to pack? Here is your

 Orlando has weird weather.
 It can be 30+ degrees in the middle of August then the heavens open and it rains; like proper rains!
 Ponchos in Disney cost $10 each so save yourself some money by preparing for the rain and also the wet rides.
 I like these multi-coloured packs but you can get a wide variety of disposable or reusable ponchos for your trip.

 Disney is full of fun, laughter, excited children and…germs!
-Yep, to avoid getting sick during your Disney World vacation, take a travel bottle of hand sanitiser and use before eating anything.
+Yep, to avoid getting sick during your Disney World vacation, take a travel bottle of hand sanitiser and use it before eating anything.

 Women of the world, this is for you!
 If you are someone who isn’t graced with the THIGH GAP then I am sure you know that horrid feeling, chaffing!
 You start the day feeling magically in your lovely dress, twirling in front of the Castle for that perfect Insta shot…then by the time you reach Tomorrowland your legs are starting to rub and hurt.

 Enter the BODY GLIDE!
 I can’t praise this stuff enough.
 Apply before your visit and enjoy a chaff-free day!

-Everyone has different opinions on the perfect camera for Disney – it really depends what you will be using the photos/videos for but here is my opinion.
+Everyone has different opinions on the perfect camera for Disney – it really depends on what you will be using the photos/videos for but here is my opinion.

 If you are looking to vlog your experience or you are a blogger, then look into these cameras all under $300.

 However, if you want to take videos of the rides and photos of your trip, the Go Pro is always a good choice.
 The wide angle lens means you can get in all that background and surrounding theme park within your shot but because of its size and protection, you can take it on rides, get it wet and not worry about it breaking!

-When the sun sets, Disney parks lights up.
+When the sun sets, Disney parks and lights up.
 Glow sticks like this are sold in the parks but are incredibly expensive for a bit of plastic that will ultimately fade.
 Stock up on some glow sticks before your trip, especially if you are visiting with young children.